quark-dev-team/quarkjs/README.md

 It includes two parts:

 * Quark-Base: A rendering framework which supports both Canvas and DOM rendering approaches.
-* Quark-Game: A game framework based on Quark-Base.
+* Quark-Game: A game framework based on Quark-Base. (in development progress)

 Features
 -----------------